-SAUTEED KALE SALAD
+SAUTEED KALE AND CHICKEN SALAD

 Sauteed Kale Salad with Avocado black beans onions and pepitas

-Sauteed Kale Salad
+Sauteed Kale and Chicken Salad

 Prep Time 10 minutes